SaraAli21/SaraAli21/README.md

-- 👋 Hi, I’m @SaraAli21
+2- 👋 Hi, I’m @SaraAl
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning prolog,Dart
+- 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on Programming, AI
-- 📫 How to reach me by my twitter sara9090ME

 <!---
 SaraAli21/SaraAli21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.